US stocks soar to their best day since May as the Dow tops 50,000 and bitcoin stops plunging

 To be sure, sentiment “remained at dismal levels for consumers without stock holdings,” according to Surveys of Consumers Director Joanne Hsu.

-Airline stocks were strong with hopes that more confidence among U.S. households will translate into more spending on trips.
-That included gains of 9.2% for United Airlines, 7.6% for Delta Air Lines and 7.5% for American Airlines.
+Airline stocks strengthened with hopes that more confidence among U.S. households will translate into more spending on trips.
+That included gains of 9.3% for United Airlines, 8% for Delta Air Lines and 7.6% for American Airlines.

-The smaller stocks in the Russell 2000 index jumped 3.4%, roughly double the gain of the S&P 500.
+The smaller stocks in the Russell 2000 index jumped 3.6%, well above the S&P 500’s gain.
 Smaller companies’ profits can be more dependent on the strength of the U.S. economy than those for big, multinational rivals.

 In stock markets abroad, indexes rose across much of Europe.

-That was even though Stellantis, the auto giant whose stock trades in Italy, lost 25.2% after saying it would take a charge of 22 billion euros, or $26 billion, as it dials back its electric vehicle production.
+That was even though Stellantis, the auto giant whose stock trades in Italy, lost a quarter of its value after saying it would take a charge of 22 billion euros, or $26 billion, as it dials back its electric vehicle production.
 The automaker acknowledged “over-estimating the pace of the energy transition” and said it was resetting its business “to align the company with the real-world preferences of its customers.”

 Stocks fell across much of Asia, but Japan’s Nikkei 225 rose 0.8%.
-It benefited from a 2% climb for Toyota Motor, which said CEO Koji Sato will step down in April and will be replaced by the company’s chief financial officer, Kenta Kon.
+It benefited from a 2% climb for Toyota Motor, which said CEO Koji Sato will step down in April and will be replaced by Chief Financial Officer Kenta Kon.

 In the bond market, Treasury yields held relatively steady.
-The yield on the 10-year Treasury erased an earlier modest loss and held at 4.21%, where it was late Thursday.
+The yield on the 10-year Treasury edged down to 4.20% from 4.21% late Thursday.

 ___ AP Business Writers Chan Ho-him and Matt Ott contributed.